Thursday, September 21, 2023

 le creuset ramekins

-In an interview with Forbes, Gooding spoke about the importance of innovation, stating, “We are always looking for ways to push the boundaries of what is possible in cookware, whether that’s through new materials, new designs, or new technologies.”
+Gooding spoke about the importance of innovation and looking for ways to push the boundaries of what is possible in cookware, whether that’s through new materials, new designs, or new technologies.

 One of Le Creuset’s most recent innovations is its line of Toughened Non-Stick Pro cookware, which features a new coating that is four times stronger than the previous non-stick coating.
 This new technology makes the cookware more durable and longer-lasting.